myang1121/myang1121/README.md

 ## Hi there 👋

 Hello!
 Welcome to my GitHub profile!
-I am a electrical & computer engineering major.
+I am a electrical & computer engineering major with a minor in mechanical engineering.

 **About Me**
 In the works...